 Open Zip files

 With WinZip, you can open Zip files (.zip or .zipx), RAR files, or 7z files.
 These may be files that you receive in a Mail message, ones that you download from web pages, ones that you download from a web mail provider, or ones you have earlier uploaded to a cloud service.
 In all of these cases, you can use WinZip to open your files.

 For example, in Mail you would just touch and hold the attached Zip file to display various options.
-Then you would tap Open in WinZip.
+Then you would tap Copy to WinZip.

 With WinZip you can view or play files, whether they are in a Zip file, in My Files, in Photos, in Music, or in a supported cloud service.
 Files of the following common types can be viewed:

 - Photos and images (.jpg, .jpeg, .png, .bmp, .gif, .tif, .tiff)